 Or download the kmz file and view in Google Earth

-Video won’t play on mobile devices (and in some jurisdictions) because of music copyright issues
+Video might not play in some jurisdictions because of music copyright issues